marlonMbot/MarlonMartins/README.md

 <h1 align="center">Hi 👋, I'm Marlon</h1>
 <h3 align="center">I'm an Automation Engineer who is an enthusiast of python programming, IT, and cybersecurity.
-Recently, I'm working as a Data Analyst at Grupo Boticario.
+Currently, I'm working as a Data Analyst at Grupo Boticario.
 </h3>

 <h3 align="left">Connect with me:</h3>